filodb/FiloDB/README.md

 ## Current Status

 * The storage format is subject to change at this time.
-* You can ingest data using Spark, partitioned by a partition key, and sorted using a sort key.
-CLI ingestion only by CSV files.
+* Only ingestion through Spark / Spark Streaming, and CLI ingestion via CSV files.
-* Only string partition keys and Long/Timestamp/Int/Double sort keys are supported, but many more to come
+* Only string, Int, Long partition keys and Long/Timestamp/Int/Double sort keys are supported, but many more to come

 ## Roadmap